ahandsel/Quick_Slides/lewagon_cybozu/KDP_Role_Versions.md

   - English at a native or bilingual proficiency
   - Japanese at a full professional proficiency
   - 1+ year of coding experience at a company
-  - *or* graduated from a Coding Bootcamp
+  - *or* graduated from a coding bootcamp

 ::right::